Your Child's Checkup: 12 Years

 3. Ask questions, address concerns, and offer advice about your child's:

 Eating.
 At this age, kids should begin making healthy food choices on their own.
 Your child's diet should include lean protein, whole grains, fruits and vegetables, and low-fat dairy.
-Kids this age should get 3 cups (720 ml) of low-fat or nonfat milk (or equivalent low-fat or nonfat dairy products) daily.
+Kids this age should get 3 cups (720 ml) of low-fat or nonfat milk (or of low-fat or nonfat dairy products) daily.
 Aim for five servings of fruits and vegetables per day.
-Limit foods and drinks that are high in sugar and fat.
+Limit high-sugar and high-fat foods and drinks.

 Physical activity.
 Kids this age should get at least 60 minutes of physical activity per day.
-Experts recommend limiting screen time, including TV, DVDs, video games, smartphones, tablets, and computers, to no more than 2 hours per day.
+Set daily limits on screen time, including TV, DVDs, video games, smartphones, tablets, and computers.

 Growth and development.
 By 12 years, it's common for many kids to: